Travis Banks: Return to wrestling (2021–present)

 On 10 November 2021, Banks would make his first statement, stating that due to the allegations, his UK work visa was revoked and he had to leave the country.
-He would also announce his return to professional wrestling in early 2022.
-He would also announce that he would only wrestle in the Mexican independent scene.
-He was booked to appear in September 2021 at Mexicanos Al Grito de Guerra, an event promoted by Big Lucha, mexican promotion created by Bandido, but he was removed from the card after several fans complained about him being at the event.
+He announced his return to professional wrestling in early 2022.
+He announced that he would only wrestle in the Mexican independent scene.
+He was booked to appear in September 2021 at Mexicanos Al Grito de Guerra, an event promoted by Big Lucha, Mexican promotion created by Bandido, but he was removed from the card after several fans complained about him being at the event.
 He was also booked by The Crash in a tag team match with Marty Scurll.
 However, one of his rivals, Lince Dorado, asked to be removed from the match, since Banks and Scurll were accused during the Speaking Out Movement.

 Recently on 18 July, in an event held by the independent promotion Wrestling League Society, Travis defeated Iron Kid for the promotion's top championship, capturing his second championship in his career in Mexico since his return.

+Beginning in 2022 he started a collaboration with Morelia Michoacan wrestling company SCW where he defeated Rene Rocks for the company's top title which he has successfully defended multiple times until April 2023.